litvinova08/employee-creator/README.md

 - React Router allows navigation and routing
 - I implemented React table to enble users to view the list of employees as a table.
 I initially tested the table with MOCK_DATA that can be found in the assets.
 - ### AWS Deployment
 1. Firstly, I deployed the backend part of the app with AWS.
-She user can access employee list via the following end point: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee and invidividual employee records via http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee/{id}.
+The user can access employee list via the following end point: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee and invidividual employee records via http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee/{id}.
 2. However, I would like a database to be permament.
 So, I created and configured a cloud database on RDS (DB endpoint: dbemployees.c7xfh2nmelwl.us-east-1.rds.amazonaws.com).
 Then, I connected this cloud database with the back-end Spring part of this app.
 Next step was to create an EC2 instance and connect to the amazon cloud server (EC2) from the local machine.
 Then, I built a JAR file of my project and deployed it to AWS EC2 Cloud.

 ## Compiling and running the app